How iteration order influences convergence and stability in deep learning: A backward contraction principle

+In this section we address the question of the generalization power of backward iterates, which we argue is the same as that of the forward iterates.
+The relationship with generalization is implicit through \cref{thm:backward_forward} below which states that backward convergence points are distributed according to the forward stationary distribution.
+It follows that the best test-performance forward-solutions can be reached by the backward trajectories with the same probability.
+This a good thing as it shows that the backward trajectories are more stable but without test-performance reduction on average, which is often not the case as for instance the increased stability obtained by increasing the learning rate or decreasing the batch-size (see~\cite{dherin2022why}).
+In particular, the bias of backward SGD is statistically equivalent to that of standard SGD.
+Consequently, the convergence point of the backward iterates cannot outperform the best solutions attainable by the forward iterates.

+The goal of this work aims to demonstrate that the composition order creates two different processes, which we could described intuitively as follows:

+\begin{itemize} \item The forward iterate process converges toward a distribution, ``forgetting'' the initial batches and being most influenced by the recent ones.
+This makes this process robust to a bad start but leaves it perpetually noisy.

+\item The backward iterate process converges toward a point, ``remembering'' the initial batches but ``forgetting'' the recent stochastic noise. \end{itemize}

-As seen in Example \ref{example:counter-example}, an actual realization of a forward trajectory converges to a distribution which is uniformly distributed between the two outcomes.
+\cref{thm:backward_forward} formalizes this intuition and essentially generalizes the situation already seen in \cref{example:counter-example}, an actual realization of a forward trajectory converges to a distribution which is uniformly distributed between the two outcomes.
 On the other hand, any realization of the backward trajectory always converges to a point sampled from this distribution.
 Let's formalize this for the general case.

 First of all, recall that a map $T:\Omega\rightarrow \Omega$ produces a corresponding push-forward map $T_*:P(\Omega)\rightarrow P(\Omega)$ at the level of probability measures $P(\Omega)$ on $\Omega$.
 Recall that a probability measure $\mu\in P(\Omega)$ associates to each subset $A\subset \Omega$ a number $\mu(A)$ modelling the probability $\textrm{Prob}_\mu(\theta \in A)$ of $\theta$ being in the subset $A$ if $\theta$ is sampled from $\mu$.
 Now, if $\mu$ is a probability measure on $\Omega$ then the push forward $T_* \mu (A) = \mu (T^{-1}(A))$ for $A\subset \Omega$ computes the probability $\textrm{Prob}_\mu(T(\theta)\in A)$ of $T(\theta)$ being in $A$ if $\theta$ is sampled according to $\mu$.